-In order to help ensure that activities conducted by the organisation under the scope of this standard to conform to all applicable timber legality legislation, including trade and customs laws, and to minimise the risk that the procured material originates in controversial sources, the organisation shall operate a Due Diligence System (DDS), in accordance with the following elements of this standard.
+To help ensure that activities conducted by the organisation under the scope of this standard to conform to all applicable timber legality legislation, including trade and customs laws, and to minimise the risk that the procured material originates in controversial sources, the organisation shall operate a Due Diligence System (DDS), in accordance with the following elements of this standard.

-The DDS shall be implemented for all input forest and tree-based material covered by the organisation's chain of custody and product groups, with the exception of recycled material.
+The DDS shall be implemented for all input forest and tree-based material covered by the organisation's chain of custody and product groups, except for recycled material.